Genivia/RE-flex/README.md

 The performance table is indicative of the impact on performance when using PCRE2 and Boost.Regex with RE/flex.
 PCRE2 and Boost.Regex are optional libraries integrated with RE/flex for Perl matching because of their efficiency.
-By default, RE/flex uses DFA-based extended POSIX matching.
+By default, RE/flex uses DFA-based extended POSIX matching, which is the fastest method as shown in the table.

-The RE/flex matcher tracks line numbers, column numbers, and indentations, whereas Flex does not (option noyylineno) and neither do the other regex matchers in the table, except PCRE2 and Boost.Regex when used with RE/flex.
+The RE/flex matcher tracks line numbers, column numbers, and indentations, whereas Flex does not (option noyylineno) and neither do the other regex matchers in the table (except PCRE2 and Boost.Regex when used with RE/flex).
 Tracking this information incurs some overhead.
-RE/flex also automatically decodes UTF-8/16/32 input and accepts `std::istream`, strings and wide strings as input.
+RE/flex also automatically decodes UTF-8/16/32 input and accepts `std::istream`, strings, and wide strings as input.

 Note: *Best times of 30 tests with average time in microseconds over 100 runs